Garek33/factorioccn/Readme.md

 The example also changed to having a single wire connection, `io` to the actual tank and plant.
 We assume that steam generation gets enabled by `S=1` on `io` outside the current circuit.

-While this simple example is easy to think through, we generally don't want to draft a circuit and put it into our factory immediatly, i.e. 'test it in production'.
+While this simple example is easy to think through, we generally don't want to draft a circuit and put it into our factory immediately, i.e. 'test it in production'.
 Because testing circuits inside factorio is cumbersome, requiring either mods or even more circuits, fccn provides facilities for defining tests alongside the circuit definition:
 ```
 io -> steam < 10000 : S=1 -> latch_in